 Why should YOU have Toddler Playdates

-With my first daughter was a baby, she was at daycare full time as I was still working.
+When my first daughter was a baby, she was at daycare full time as I was still working.
 With my second child, Tiny A, my husband and I decided for me to stay at home; financially speaking, that made the most sense for us.

-However, a very important aspect of playdates (now that I’m staying home all day) is wonderful it is to interact with other adults and have grown-up conversations too!
+However, another very important aspect of playdates (now that I’m staying home all day) is that it is wonderful to interact with other adults and have grown-up conversations too!
 So, the playdate is as much for my son as it is for me.
 I’ve made really great friends that I enjoy talking to, with the plus that our kids also enjoy playing together and seeing each other.
 Ever since my son was a few months old. we’ve tried to have a playdate a week through a Mom’s club I joined when I was pregnant with him.
 That takes me to…

 If you are a new mom… how do you arrange baby-toddler playdates?

 When my daughter was a baby, she started going to daycare when she was 7 months.
 Before that, I mainly spent the time at home — In love with my baby, but a little starved for adult interaction.
-I had gone to prenatal yoga classes all the way up to her birth, but I never ended up striking a very close relationship with anyone, so I had no clue on how to go about finding other moms with kids.
+I had gone to prenatal yoga classes all the way up to her birth, but never ended up striking a very close relationship with anyone… so I had no clue on how to go about finding other moms with kids.
 My work friends had no kids, or they had older kids.
 I literally was jumping all over my husband like a puppy as soon as the door opened at night, eager to use full sentences and have intelligible answers back.
-When she started going to daycare, we started having playdates with the kids she played the best with, and I made friends with some moms too.
+When my baby started going to daycare, we started having playdates with the kids she played the best with, and I made friends with some moms too.

 Now, with my second child, I’ve found a ton of other resources that I wish I had had when I first had my girl.
 Here in the US you can join your local Mom’s club chapter, to find other moms who live close to your house.
 It’s not only a great way to find other moms with kids around the same age, but also a fabulous network of companionship and support.
 Or if you’re lucky enough to have more friends who have children the same age, coordinate a group and see each other at least once a week.
 There are also many online resources to find groups of moms with similar interests, such as Meetup (to find people with similar interests to you, like fitness mommies or so), BabyCenter (to find people close to you with kids born the same month), Spanglish baby used to have a bilingual playgroup finder, or Outside the Box (for more structured activities that are… well, outside the box), to mention a few.
 While writing this article I even found an app for organizing playdates!
 The important thing is to keep both you and your new baby social, discovering a whole new group of people.